ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

   events when transaction is built, sent and confirmed (only `buildAndSendWithAnchoring`).
 - `logout` function returned from `KeyStoreInteractor.login()` and `registerAccount()` will delete auth descriptors for disposable key.
+- TransactionBuilder will throw `SigningError` if signing fails for some reason (e.g. is rejected by user).
+- Orchestrator will throw `SigningError` if signing fails for some reason (e.g. is rejected by user).

 ### Added ✅